Contents

 Polyester itself is not an inherently stretchy fabric.
 The polyester fibers do not contain any elastic properties and 100% polyester fabrics are designed to retain their shape, even when exposed to rougher wear and tear.
 However, polyester can be combined with other more elastic fibers to create stretchy fabric blends.

-The reason some polyester-containing garments like leggings, yoga pants, and sports bras appear stretchy is because polyester is often blended with elastane/spandex or other stretchy synthetic fibers.
+The reason some polyester-containing garments like leggings, yoga pants, and sports bras appear stretchy is that polyester is often blended with elastane/spandex or other stretchy synthetic fibers.
 This blend allows the durability and resilience of polyester to be combined with the flexibility and movement of stretchier fibers.
 The result is a fabric that can stretch and recover while still being hardwearing.

-While 100% polyester on its own lacks stretch, there are a couple ways to make the fabric a bit more flexible.
+While 100% polyester on its own lacks stretch, there are a couple of ways to make the fabric a bit more flexible.
 When wet, polyester loosens up slightly and allows for a little bit of give.
 However, this effect is minimal and temporary.
 Polyester can also be mechanically stretched through special knitting or weaving techniques that allow the finished fabric to stretch and recover to a certain degree.
 However, true elasticity requires the addition of appropriate stretch fibers into the polyester.

 What are the different types of polyester blends?